 |Tesla||$2.50 per watt||-16%||$14,880 (though Tesla only sells in block sizes)|

-Overall, Vivint reports that its installation costs are 19% higher than the national average, likely due to the high sales and marketing costs that nationwide installers incur.
-In fact, installation costs for both Sunrun and Vivint have increased over the previous year due to higher customer-acquisition costs, as the easy customers have already been picked off over the last decade.
+Overall, Vivint reports that its installation costs are 28% higher than the national average, likely due to the high sales and marketing costs that nationwide installers incur.
+Installation costs for both Sunrun and Vivint have increased over the previous year due to higher customer-acquisition costs.
 In the 2nd quarter of 2018, Vivint reported an installation cost of $3.23 per watt, equating to a 10% increase year over year.

-A previous study from the Lawrence Berkeley Energy Lab found that small installers typically provide estimates at 10% less than nationwide companies, thanks to lower overhead, sales, and marketing costs.
-However, in 2018 LBNL found that average installation prices for large companies like Vivint and Sunrun as well as small, local installers hover around $3 to $4 per watt.
-According to this study, Vivint is still in the range of competitive prices, though assuredly on the higher side.
+A previous study from the Lawrence Berkeley Energy Lab (LBL) found that small installers typically provide estimates at 10% less than nationwide companies, thanks to lower overhead, sales, and marketing costs.
+However, in 2018 LBL found that average installation prices for large companies like Vivint and Sunrun as well as small, local installers hover around $3 to $4 per watt.
+According to this study, Vivint is still in the range of competitive prices, though assuredly on the higher end.

 Vivint Solar Customer Service

-Quick Look: Customer reviews for Vivint are far better than some (we’re looking at you Tesla), but many customer warn against spotty communication and poor system monitoring after the installation is complete.
+Quick Look: Customer reviews for Vivint are far better than some (we’re looking at you Tesla), but many customers warn against spotty communication and poor system monitoring after the installation is complete.

 When installing solar, customer service isn’t just about ensuring you have a pain-free installation.
 It also entails providing consistent, knowledgeable communication on sales, costs, and savings beforehand as well as monitoring your panels’ performance after the installation is complete (if system monitoring is in your agreement).